mxie/operations/docs/index.md

 - [Receive grants from BridgeFoundry](grants/README.md) for your workshop or Bridge.

-- [Understand different formal titles within BridgeFoundry](roles/README.md), including Volunteer Bridge Leader, Independent Community, Chapter, and more.
+- [Understand different formal titles within Bridge Foundry](roles/README.md), including Volunteer Bridge Leader, Independent Community, Chapter, and more.

 - [Spend money on events or a Bridge.](using-funds/README.md)